adyanth/cloudflare-operator/README.md

 > **_NOTE_**: This project is currently in Alpha

+> UDP*: UDP support for Cloudflare Tunnels is in [Early Access](https://blog.cloudflare.com/extending-cloudflares-zero-trust-platform-to-support-udp-and-internal-dns/)

 ## Motivation

 The [Cloudflare Tunnels guide](https://developers.cloudflare.com/cloudflare-one/tutorials/many-cfd-one-tunnel) for deployment on Kubernetes provides a [manifest](https://github.com/cloudflare/argo-tunnel-examples/tree/master/named-tunnel-k8s) which is very bare bones and does not hook into Kubernetes in any meaningful way.
 The operator started out as a hobby project of mine to deploy applications in my home lab and expose them to the internet via Cloudflare Tunnels without doing a lot of manual work every time a new application is deployed.